spl0k/supysonic/docs/configuration.md

 ; Defines if the file watcher should be started.
 Default: yes run_watcher = yes

-; Delay before triggering scanning operation after a change have been detected ; This prevents running too many scans when multiple changes are detected for a ; single file over a short time span.
+; Delay in seconds before triggering scanning operation after a change have been ; detected.
+; This prevents running too many scans when multiple changes are detected for a ; single file over a short time span.
 Default: 5 wait_delay = 5